You may wish to travel outside of the UK whilst you are registered at Warwick.

 The Foreign and Commonwealth Office have a website with travel advice for every country of the world.
 There is useful advice on safety as well as laws you should be aware of and abide by.
-As the advice is written for UK nationals, the sections of health insurance may be different for you.
+As the advice is written for UK nationals, the sections on health insurance may be different for you.

 Pick-pocketing is a problem in some countries.
 These thieves are often found in areas where tourists congregate.
 You should be extra vigilant on transport systems especially from the airport; at tourist attractions; as well as at cash points.
-You should to be alert and security conscious from the minute you arrive in any new country.
+You should be alert and security conscious from the minute you arrive in any new country.
 Pick-pockets often work in groups with one to distract you whilst another steals from you.

 Our website gives practical guidance on what to do if you have your passport and/or BRP stolen or lost.

-Applying for a new passport / temporary travel documents from your home Embassy.
-Then applying for a temporary travel vignette to re-enter the UK can be a lengthy and costly process.
+Applying for a new passport / temporary travel documents from your home Embassy, then applying for a temporary travel vignette to re-enter the UK can be a lengthy and costly process.
 If your stay outside the UK is extended it may also affect your studies and progress on your course.